Quantum random power method for ground state computation: Contribution

 This paper focuses on developing a hybrid randomized version of the power method for ground-state computation.
 On the algorithmic and theoretical sides, the main contributions of this work are summarized as follows, \begin{itemize}

-\item We show that our method converges to a ground state of a given Hamiltonian $H\in\mathbb{C}^{N\times N}$ to a target precision $\epsilon$ with probability one (\cref{thm: convergence2}).
-Specifically, for a desired precision $\epsilon$, if the initial guess $\bm x_1$ has a non-zero overlap $\gamma$ with a ground state of $H$, there exist a step size $a>0$ and a constant $c_{\epsilon,a}>1$ dependent on $a$ and $\epsilon$ such that an iterate, whose fidelity with the ground state is greater than $1-\epsilon$, is obtained with $\mathcal{O}(\log\frac{1}{\gamma}/\log c_{\epsilon,a})$ iteration complexity.
-The convergence analysis is performed under only the assumption that $H$ is a Hermitian matrix (e.g. a linear combination of the Pauli operators).
-To the best of our knowledge, such probabilistic convergence has not been established for inexact power methods \cite{lu2020full,shamir2016convergence}.
-For our analysis, we employ a submartingale approach to quantify a recursive relation in terms of average fidelity.
+\item We show that our algorithm converges to a ground state of a given Hamiltonian $H\in\mathbb{C}^{N\times N}$ to a target precision $\epsilon$ with probability one (\cref{thm: convergence2}).
+Specifically, for a desired precision $\epsilon$, if the initial guess $\bm x_1$ has a non-zero overlap $\gamma$ with a ground state of $H$, the algorithm outputs an approximation of a ground state whose fidelity with the ground state is greater than $1-\epsilon$.
+To the best of our knowledge, this is the first theoretical result that guarantees an approximation of ground state with probability \emph{one}.
+For our analysis, we employ a submartingale approach to quantify the convergence rate of fidelity.
+The convergence analysis implies that the number of iterations scales as $\mathcal{O}(\frac{Ns^2}{\epsilon^2}\log\frac{1}{\gamma})$, when the matrix polynomial from quantum polynomial filtering is $s$-sparse.

 \item We propose a simple and efficient gradient estimator for updating the iteration in our method, which requires a $\mathcal{O}(1)$ classical time and a polylogarithmic quantum circuit complexity with system size.